home » stalking, threats, & violence

-PLEASE NOTE: This site is designed to be fully accessible for people with disabilities; please follow this link to change text size, color, or contrast; please follow this link for other accessibility functions for those with visual, mobility, and other disabilities
+PLEASE NOTE: I created this site to be fully accessible for people with disabilities; please follow this link to change text size, color, or contrast; please follow this link for other accessibility functions for those with visual, mobility, and other disabilities

 The possibility of being stalked, threatened, or assaulted by a patient is a concern for many therapists and an occupational risk for all.
-For example, in Ethics in Psychotherapy and Counseling: A Practical Guide, Fourth Edition (2011), Melba Vasquez and I reviewed research indicating that:
+For example, in Ethics in Psychotherapy and Counseling: A Practical Guide, 5th Edition (Wiley, 2016) Melba Vasquez and I reviewed research indicating that:

 Almost one in every 5 psychologists reported having been physically attacked by at least one client.

 Over 80% of the psychologists reported having been afraid that a client would attack them.

 Over half reported having had fantasies that a client would attack.

 Over one out of 4 had summoned the police or security personnel for protection from a client.